 - Deliver legendary customer experience;

 - Be an extraordinary place of work;

 - Operate with excellence;

-- Understand our business;
+- · Understand our business;

-- and can manage;
+- Take only the risks we understand and can manage;

 - Enhance our brand image;

 - Increase shareholders' value.

-Our leaders expect to :
+Our leaders expect to:

 - Make a positive impact;

 - Build for the future;

-- Inspire the 'will to win':
+- Inspire the 'will to win';

 - Work effectively in teams;

 - Live transparency;

 - Show excellent judgement;

 - Demonstrate unwavering integrity.